Megha-Bathla/CSS_101/README.md

 ## CSS_101 Experimenting styles in CSS

-- This repo include my assignments from Vikram sir
+- This repo includes my assignments from Vikram Santhalia